Understanding the basic State Pension

 - download, print, fill in claim form and send it to the Northern Ireland Pension Centre

-- if you have speech or hearing difficulties, a textphone service is available
+- if you have difficulty with speech or hearing, a textphone service is available

 - Download State Pension claim form (PDF 366 KB)

 How the State Pension is paid

 Direct Payment into an account is the Social Security Agency’s normal way of paying pensions and benefits.
 It is a safe, convenient and efficient method of payment.

 Putting off claiming your State Pension until later